MrOnlineCoder/shockd/README.md

 How server handles HTTP request
 -------------------------------

-When incoming connection is received on TCP socket, server tries to create new thread that will process the request and make a response.
-Otherwise, request is processed on main thread (function **processRequest in main.c**)
+When incoming connection is received on TCP socket, server tries to create new thread that will process the request and make a response. (function **processRequest in main.c**)

 It creates empty **shock_request_t** struct object that will represent the request itself.
 Then calls parser to fill the request (function **shock_parse_request in request.c**).
 Then, server tries to send file requested by browser chunk-by-chunk over TCP and then closes the connection
 (function **shock_serve_file in response.c**)